slavachalnev/circuits/README.md

 Layernorm first subtracts the mean activation.
 This is equivalent to zeroing-out the direction corresponding to the (1, 1, ..., 1) vector (it's a diagonal line).
 I can think of two ways of finding a matrix M that does this:

 1. We can find a rotation matrix R which would rotate the x-axis to lie on the diagonal.
-It is a simple rotation in the plane spanned by the x-axis and the diagonal. $\quad M = R^TAR \quad $ and A is a matrix that squashes the x-axis.
+It is a simple rotation in the plane spanned by the x-axis and the diagonal. $M = R^TAR$ and A is a matrix that squashes the x-axis.

 2. Alternatively, we can find an orthonormal basis for $\mathbb{R}^n$ which includes the diagonal as one of the basis vectors.
-We can use the Gram-Schmidt process to find an orthonormal basis. $\quad M = VAV^{-1} \quad $ where V is the matrix whose columns are the basis vectors and A is a diagonal matrix that squashes the x-axis.
+We can use the Gram-Schmidt process to find an orthonormal basis. $M = VAV^{-1}$ where V is the matrix whose columns are the basis vectors and A is a diagonal matrix that squashes the x-axis.

 I will take the second approach.